 Hang on to the Mobile-Deposited Check Before Trashing

-When the two weeks have passed, shred the paper check to protect your private information.
-If you want to hold onto it for longer just in case, make sure you keep it somewhere secure like a fireproof safe or lockbox.
+When two weeks have passed, shred the paper check to protect your private information.
+If you want to hold onto it longer, keep it somewhere secure, like a fireproof safe or lockbox.

 Get Started Using Mobile Check Deposits

-Mobile check deposit means never having to run to the ATM to put money in your account again, which is a great convenience.
+Mobile check deposit means never running to the ATM to put money in your account again, which is a great convenience.
 Knowing how to use the system and process safely and correctly ensures fewer headaches and less hassle.